Octavius-Dante/Tetra-Proxima/CAPM-DAY-5/Readme.md

 </br>

 For me Git was already logged in to the browser so the authentication was different
-</br> but step is same, git connection step reamins same. only user authentication differs.
+</br> but step is same, git connection step remains same. only user authentication differs.